southoz/dArkOS-G80CA/README.md

 - Sound

 ## Issues
-- LED when on Battery.
+- LED when on Battery is off above 30% and red 30% or less
 - Battery Indicator in Emulationstation?
 - Headphones Untested